 Before contemplating a backcountry adventure, it’s advisable to complete an avalanche safety course, and learn how to use a beacon, a probe, and a shovel.

 A beacon is an electronic device that communicates with other beacons for the purpose of alerting those nearby to someone stuck under deep snow.
 A probe is used to pinpoint the horizontal location of a person buried following an avalanche.
 Additionally, it can be used as a measuring device that gauges the depth of snow.
-Before you go backcountry skiing, tracking avalanche conditions for the day is a must.
+Before you go backcountry skiing, tracking avalanche conditions and weather reports for the day is a must.
 There are several apps for exactly this.
 Finally, backcountry skiing should never be undertaken alone.
 It’s also a good idea to gain plenty of practice in controlled environments and to bring a first aid kit and food and water.

-There’s also sidecountry skiing, on terrain that is outside of the ski area boundary and usually less-traversed because of the advanced skills and/or hiking or skinning required to get there.
+There’s also sidecountry skiing, on terrain that is outside of the ski area boundary and usually less traversed because of the advanced skills and/or hiking or skinning required to get there.
 Ultimately, sidecountry skiers are at a higher risk as there is no ski patrol or avalanche mitigation in the sidecountry.
 Sidecountry skiing is often where people get hurt because it is more easily accessible, lulling inexperienced skiers into a false sense of security.